deepak-shenoy/gurobi-setup/README.md

 The realities of the problem also need to be reflected.
 While a dime is worth 10 cents, half a dime is not worth 5 cents.

 ## LP File
-The Linear Programing file would resemble something like the following:
+The Linear Programing file would resemble something like the following and placed into a file (an example can be found as `coins.lp` in the `cli-scripts` folder:

 ```text
 Maximize